OWASP/CheatSheetSeries/HelpGuide.md

 #### Contributions and Community

 **Q: Can I contribute to the cheat sheet series?**
 A: Yes, contributions from the community are welcome.
 You can contribute by suggesting new topics, providing feedback, or updating existing cheat sheets.
+Create an issue or pull request on our [GitHub repository](https://github.com/OWASP/CheatSheetSeries/).

 #### Licensing and Usage Rights